son11592/Spread/README.md

 - [x] Auto trigger event to all models in register pools.
 - [x] React when model properties change value.
 - [ ] Store and restore models in pools from local database.
-- [ ] DataSouceManager fetch/push data from internet sound awesome.
+- [x] DataSouceManager fetch/push data from internet sound awesome.
+In progress....

 ## Installation